lukeshim03/Quantum_Level_Engine_SuperMarioGame/README.md

 #  Quantum Cyberpunk Supermario

-This project is not implemented yet.
-This project is for Qollab Quantum Challenge Proposal, just showing some part(game map generation).
+This project is not fully-implemented yet.
+This project is for Qollab Quantum Challenge Proposal, just implemented some part(game map generation).
 This is minimal implementation of normal supermario map generation by QRC.
 But we propose a cyberpunk Mario-style platformer where a quantum reservoir generates worlds in superposition.
 We WANT TO implement real game play, with cyberpunk map tiles, game charactors, and quantum boss with this QRC-based map generation.